Checklist for Winterizing A Vacant Home

 Finally, you should leave a sign in your home warning that it has been winterized and that your water, electricity and heat are not turned on just in case you have any unwanted visitors staying in your home.

-Winterizing your home is a simple tack with huge returns.
+Winterizing your home is a simple task with huge returns.
 As long as you follow these steps, you can be sure that your home will be safe while you stay warm down South.

 Simply Sewers provides fast, honest, and affordable drain cleaning , sewer scope service, and sewer repairs.
 You can get free estimates and face time estimates where possible.
 Many of our customers save hundreds and even thousands of dollars on sewer line replacements compared to larger companies.